-The best thing about this type of company is that it covers many needs in one single item.
+The best thing about this type of company is that it covers many needs in one item.

 5. Sale of vegetarian and vegan products

-This is another untapped small business idea in Kenya 2022.
+This is another untapped small business idea in Kenya in 2022.
 The Sale of vegetarian and vegan products increases due to an increased number of people interested in a healthy diet.

 You will never go wrong with the food industry in Kenya since people will always eat.